Highway Auto & Light Truck Tire Replacement Limited Warranty

 - Tires submitted for ride disturbance that are worn beyond the first 2/32 in. (.16 cm) tread depth or tires submitted for ride disturbance due to damaged wheels, or any vehicle condition.

-- Road hazards (includes, but not limited to, punctures, cuts, snags, impact breaks, etc.)
+- Road hazards (includes, but is not limited to, punctures, cuts, snags, impact breaks, etc.).

 - Temporary spare tires used on vehicles used in racing and on passenger cars in special applications such as police pursuit service.